wales-group/examples/tetra_ALA/04_Creating_PATHSAMPLE_database/README.md

 from the superbasin the minimum belongs to, and terminates at the potential energy of that minimum.
 The lines are arranged along the horizontal axis to produce the clearest representation, so the horizontal axis has no physical meaning.
 The vertical axis is potential energy.

-To create and view a disconnectivity graph (often referred to as a 'tree') for your **PATHSAMPLE** database, simply run **disconnectionDPS** followed by **gv**:
+To create and view a disconnectivity graph (often referred to as a 'tree') for your **PATHSAMPLE** database, simply run **disconnectionDPS** followed by **evince**:
 ```
 disconnectionDPS
-gv tree.ps
+evince tree.ps
 ```

 You should produce something like this:

 <img src="tree_tetra_ALA_initial.png" width="100%", height="100%">

-Using the `IDMIN` keyword in the *dinfo* file, we have labelled the endpoints, minima 3 and 7 and can start to gain an understanding of the underlying topology of the energy landscape for tetra-ALA.
+Using the `IDMIN` keyword in the *dinfo* file, we have labelled the endpoints, minima 6 and 10 and can start to gain an understanding of the underlying topology of the energy landscape for tetra-ALA.
 When combined with keywords that colour branches by an experimentally interesting order parameter, or committor probability - great insight can be gained from exploring the structure of these trees!